Panisara06625/Gingivitis-Detection/README.md

 # Gingivitis-Detection
-this is deployment for gingivitis detection
-Special Thanks to Ai builder
+this is deployment for gingivitis detection model Special Thanks to Ai builder